-- Fill half your plate with vegetables at lunch and dinner, and have fruit for dessert.
-Vegetables and fruit are naturally low in calories, high in vitamins and minerals, and help to satisfy your hunger.
+- Fill half your plate with vegetables and fruit at lunch and dinner.
+Vegetables and fruit are naturally low in calories, high in vitamins and minerals, and help to satisfy your hunger

 Be physically active every day

-Check with your health care provider before you start a physical activity program.
+Check with a qualified exercise professional or your health care provider before you start a physical activity program.